Home > About

 Figures include photographs, scanned images, graphs, charts and schematic diagrams.
 Figures submitted should avoid unnecessary decorative effects (e.g. 3D graphs) as well as be minimally processed (e.g. changes in brightness and contrast applied uniformly for the entire figure).
 It should also be set against a white background.
 Any kind of alteration if being done has to be clearly stated in the figure legend and in Methods section.
 Please remember to label all figures (e.g. axis etc.) and add in captions (below the figure) as required.
 These captions should be numbered (e.g. Figure 1, Figure 2, etc.) in boldface.
-All figures must have a caption that describes the entire figure without citing specific panels, followed by a legend defined as description of each panel.
+Each caption should describe the entire figure without citing specific panels, followed by a legend defined as description of each panel.
 Please identify each panel with uppercase letters in parenthesis (e.g. A, B, C, etc.)

 The preferred file formats for any separately submitted figure(s) are TIFF or JPEG.
 All figures should be legible in print form and of optimal resolution.
 Optimal resolutions preferred are 300 dots per inch for RBG coloured, 600 dots per inch for greyscale and 1200 dots per inch for line art.
 Although there are no file size limitation imposed, authors are highly encouraged to compress their figures to an ideal size without unduly affecting legibility and resolution of figures.
-This will also speed up the process of uploading in the submission system if necessary.
+This will also speed up the process of uploading in the submission system.

-The Editor-in-Chief and Publisher reserve the right to request from author(s) the high-resolution files and un-processed data and metadata files should the need arise at any point after manuscript submission for reasons such as production, evaluation or other purposes.
+The Editor-in-Chief and Publisher reserve the right to request from author(s) the high-resolution files and unprocessed data and metadata files should the need arise at any point after manuscript submission for reasons such as production, evaluation or other purposes.
 The file name should allow for ease in identifying the associated manuscript submitted.

 Likewise, lists and equations should be properly aligned and its meaning clear to readers.
-For listing things within the main body of the manuscript, please use roman numbers in parenthesis (e.g. i, ii, iii, iv, etc.).
+For listing things within the main body of the manuscript, please use roman numbers in parenthesis (e.g. i, ii, iii, iv, etc.)

 This section is compulsory and should be placed at the end of all manuscripts.
 Do not use footnotes or endnotes as a substitute for a reference list.
 The list of references should only include works that are cited in the text and that have been published or accepted for publication.
 Personal communications and unpublished works should be excluded from this section.

 Authors referenced are listed with their surname followed by their initials.
-All references should be numbered (e.g. 1.
-2. 3. etc.) and sequenced according to the order it appears as an in-text citation.
-References should follow the following pattern: Author(s) followed by year of publication, title of publication, full journal name in italics, volume number, issue number in parenthesis and lastly, page range.
+All references should be sequenced according to the order A-Z. References should follow the following pattern: author(s) followed by year of publication, title of publication, full journal name in italics, volume number, issue number in parenthesis and lastly, page range.
 If the referred article has more than three authors, list only the first three authors and abbreviate the remaining authors to italicized ‘et al.’ (meaning: "and others").
 If the DOI is available, please include it after the page range.The upper limitation of Reference total amount is 100, or author will be asked to revise and resubmit the manuscipt.

-Journal article (print) with one to three authors
+Journal article with one author

-Younger P, 2004, Using the internet to conduct a literature search.
+Younger P., 2004.
+Using the internet to conduct a literature search.
 Nursing Standard, vol.19(6): 45–51.

-Journal article (print) with more than three authors
+Journal article with two authors

-Journal article (online) with one to three authors
+Journal article with three authors

-Jackson D, Firtko A and Edenborough M, 2007, Personal resilience as a strategy for surviving and thriving in the face of workplace adversity: A literature review.
+Jackson D., Firtko A. and Edenborough M., 2007.
+Personal resilience as a strategy for surviving and thriving in the face of workplace adversity: A literature review.
 Journal of Advanced Nursing, vol.60(1): 1–9. https://doi.org/10.1111/j.1365-2648.2007.04412.x

-Journal article (online) with more than three authors
+Journal article with more than three authors

 Book with one to three authors